Coronavirus in Ohio Friday update: 1,204 new cases, 34 additional deaths reported

 However, a second test administered Thursday in Columbus, DeWine tested negative for COVID-19.
 First Lady Fran DeWine and staff members also all tested negative for COVID-19, according to the governor’s office.

+The governor says he will have another test Saturday as a precaution.

+DeWine was joined by Dr. Peter Mohler from Ohio State’s Wexner Medical Center to discuss testing in Ohio.
+Dr. Mohler said the majority of Ohioans have used the PCR test that is the ‘gold standard.’
+He said this test is the most accurate type.
+Antigen tests are faster, but less accurate.

-The Ohio Department of Health also released the latest coronavirus Public Health Advisory System for counties in the state.
+The Ohio Department of Health also released the latest coronavirus Public Health Advisory System for counties in the state Thursday.
+DeWine said informal gatherings across the state are driving numbers.

 According to the ODH, Mercer County has reached Level 3 (red) of the Ohio Public Health Advisory System, while Hamilton, Henry, and Lawrence improved to Level 2 (orange) from Level 3 last week.